 If you have a delay of 1000ms and send three events in rapid succession, it will fire the first event, wait one second and then fire the third event.

-yarn add lodash-es
+If you yarn add lodash-es

 function on a Stimulus controller named event